amandaguglieri/hackinglife/docs/dig.md

 Quick syntax for zone transfers:

 ```
+# This command instructs `dig` to request a full zone transfer (`axfr`) from the DNS server responsible for `actualtarget.com`.
+If the server is misconfigured and allows the transfer, you'll receive a complete list of DNS records for the domain, including all subdomains.
-dig axfr actualtarget @nameserver
+dig axfr actualtarget.com @nameserver

-# You can also solicitate the transfer of reverse DNS query_
+# You can also solicitate the transfer of reverse DNS query
  dig axfr -x 192.168  @ip
 ```